stefan-hoeck/idris2-array/docs/src/Linear/Tutorial.md

 ```

 The above does not work for two reasons: The arguments of `MkPair` are
-non-linear, and even if they were, we are not allowed to pass a linear
+non-linear, and even if they were, we are not allowed to use a linear
-argument to two functions:
+argument twice:

 ```idris